thi-ng/umbrella/packages/pointfree/README.md

 ```

 Since quoatation are just arrays, we can use the ES6 spread operator to
-resolve them in a larger word/program (a form of inlining code).
+resolve them in a larger word/program (i.e. as a form of inlining code).

 ```typescript
 // a quotation is just an array of values/words